-This is the first case of rabies in the county for 2012.
+This is the seventh case of rabies in the County in 2016.

 All pet owners are urged to check the vaccination status of their pets.
 If pets are not vaccinated or are due for a booster shot, they should be taken to a local veterinarian for rabies vaccination immediately.